Emma has been placing winning bids on eBay for years. Here's her sniping strategy for winning with the lowest bid possible.

-There are two theories to successful bidding on Ebay:
+There are two theories for successful bidding on eBay:

-1. Enter your maximum bid at any time during the auction and allow proxy bidding to manage your bids.
-If you are willing to spend more than some other bidder is willing to spend, then you'll win that Ebay auction.
+- Enter your maximum bid at any time during the auction and allow proxy bidding to manage your bids.
+If you are willing to spend more than all the other bidders, then you'll win that eBay auction.

-Both of these bid methods will work if you are the maximum bidder, but only one of them will get you the item at the best possible price and that, my friends, is sniping.
-So let me explain why.
+Both of these bid methods will work if you are the maximum bidder, but only one of them will get you the item at the best possible price, and that, my friends, is sniping.
+Let me explain why.

 Bid Early, Pay More

-Early bidding always encourages nibblers, people who don't generally care one way or the other if they want that item, but if they can get it at a good price they'll take it, so they'll bid just to see how serious you are.
-If they see that you are, then they may wander off and never come back to that auction at all, they've just driven up your bid and therefore the final cost of your item.
+Early bidding always encourages nibblers: people who don't generally care one way or the other if they want that item, but if they can get it at a good price, they'll take it, so they'll bid just to see how serious you are.
+If they see that you are, then they may wander off and never come back to that auction at all—but they've just driven up your bid and, therefore, the final cost of your item.
 Sometimes someone will place a bid just to have one in there because they liked the item when they saw it, but they won't follow up on it.
 They've just driven up your bid.

-Using proxy bidding basically tips your hand early by indicating interest in an item.
-By indicating your interest, you indicate to other browsers that an item has value.
-Just due to our psychology,your interest in an item can spark interest in another bidder who might have otherwise remained neutral over the particular item's desirability and therefore passed it by.
+Bidding early basically tips your hand by indicating your interest in an item.
+By bidding early, you indicate to other browsers that an item has value.
+Simply due to human psychology, showing interest in an item can spark interest in other bidders who might otherwise have remained neutral over the particular item's desirability and therefore passed it by.

 Snipe and Win for the Best Price